-With contributions by Julie Greenberg (Law, San Diego), Morgan Carpenter (Organisation Intersex International Australia (Oll Australia), Australia), Walter Pintens (Law, Leuven), Alain Wijfels (Law, Leuven and Leiden), Ieuan Hughes (Paediatrics, Cambridge), Milton Diamond (Medicine, Hawai’i), Nina Althoff (German Institute for Human Rights, Berlin), Marjolein van den Brink (Law, Utrecht), Duncan Dormor (Divinity, Cambridge), Peter Dunne (Law, Bristol), Anatol Dutta (Law, Munich), Claire Fenton-Glynn (Law, Cambridge), Jameson Garland (Law, Uppsala), Dan Christian Ghattas (OII Europe, Berlin), Tobias Helms (Law, Marburg), Joe Herbert (Clinical Neurosciences, Cambridge), Tanya Ni Mhuirthile (Law and Government, Dublin), Thomas Meyer (Federal Ministry of Justice and Consumer Protection, Berlin), Benjamin Moron-Puech (Law, Paris II), Stefano Osella (Law, European University Institute), Ruth Rubio Marin (Law, European University Institute), Vickie Pasterski (Psychology, Cambridge), Kirsten Sandberg (Law, Oslo), Jens M. Scherpe (Law, Cambridge and Hong Kong), Smita Shah (Law, European University Institute), Moshe Lavee (Department of Jewish History and Thought, University of Haifa, Israel), Tali Artmann Partock (Faculty of Asian and Middle Eastern Studies, University of Cambridge).
+With contributions by Julie Greenberg (Law, San Diego), Morgan Carpenter (Intersex Human Rights Australia, Sydney), Walter Pintens (Law, Leuven), Dan Christian Ghattas (OII Europe, Berlin), Marjolein van den Brink (Law, Utrecht), Ieuan Hughes (Paediatrics, Cambridge), Milton Diamond (Medicine, Hawai’i), Alain Wijfels (Law, Leuven and Leiden), Nina Althoff (German Institute for Human Rights, Berlin), Duncan Dormor (Divinity, Cambridge), Peter Dunne (Law, Bristol), Anatol Dutta (Law, Munich), Claire Fenton-Glynn (Law, Cambridge), Jameson Garland (Law, Uppsala), Tobias Helms (Law, Marburg), Joe Herbert (Clinical Neurosciences, Cambridge), Tanya Ni Mhuirthile (Law and Government, Dublin), Thomas Meyer (Federal Ministry of Justice and Consumer Protection, Berlin), Benjamin Moron-Puech (Law, Paris II), Stefano Osella (Law, European University Institute), Ruth Rubio Marin (Law, European University Institute), Vickie Pasterski (Psychology, Cambridge), Kirsten Sandberg (Law, Oslo), Jens M. Scherpe (Law, Cambridge, Hong Kong and Aalborg), Smita Shah (Law, European University Institute), Moshe Lavee (Jewish History and Thought, Haifa) and Tali Artmann Partock (Asian and Middle Eastern Studies, Cambridge).

 De individuele hoofdstukken zijn (nog) niet beschikbaar.